wohugb/wtfjs/README.md

 document.all == null // -> true
 ```

-### 💡 Explanation:
+#### 💡 说明:

-> `document.all` used to be a way to access DOM elements, in particular with old versions of IE. While it has never been a standard it was broadly used in the old age JS code.
+> `document.all` used to be a way to access DOM elements, in particular with old versions of IE.
+While it has never been a standard it was broadly used in the old age JS code.
 When the standard progressed with new APIs (such as `document.getElementById`) this API call became obsolete and the standard commitee had to decide what to do with it.
 Because of its broad use they decided to keep the API but introduce a willful violation of the JavaScript specification.
 > The reason why it responds to `false` when using the [Strict Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-strict-equality-comparison) with `undefined` while `true` when using the [Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-abstract-equality-comparison) is due to the willful violation of the specification that explicitly allows that.
 >
 > &mdash; [“Obsolete features - document.all”](https://html.spec.whatwg.org/multipage/obsolete.html#dom-document-all) at WhatWG - HTML spec
 > &mdash; [“Chapter 4 - ToBoolean - Falsy values”](https://github.com/getify/You-Dont-Know-JS/blob/0d79079b61dad953bbfde817a5893a49f7e889fb/types%20%26%20grammar/ch4.md#falsy-objects) at YDKJS - Types & Grammar

-## Minimal value is greater than zero
+### 最小值大于零

 `Number.MIN_VALUE` is the smallest number, which is greater than zero: